symfony/symfony/src/Symfony/Component/Intl/README.md

 ##### TextBundleWriter

-Writes a resource bundle to a .txt file.
-These text files can be converted to binary .res files using the `BundleCompiler` class.
+Writes an array or an array-like object to a plain text resource bundle.
+The resulting .txt file can be converted to a binary .res file with the `BundleCompiler` class.

     use Symfony\Component\Intl\ResourceBundle\Writer\TextBundleWriter;
     use Symfony\Component\Intl\ResourceBundle\Compiler\BundleCompiler;